 • Flexible architecture supporting role-based workflows

-• Optimized for low-bandwidth and mobile-heavy environments
+• Interfaces optimized for low bandwidth and mobile-heavy environments

 Farmers and sales used to rely on calls, in-person meetings which often require long-hours of travel to request prices, sell crops, and arrange delivery.